Royal Army Chaplains' Department: Role

 Serving regular chaplains in the British Army can be Catholic, one of several Protestant denominations, the Jewish faith, Muslim, non-religious, Hindu or Sikh.
 Uniquely within the Army, the Royal Army Chaplains' Department has different cap badges for its Christian and Jewish officers.

 Army chaplains, although they are all commissioned officers of the British Army and wear uniform, do not have executive authority.
 They are unique within the Army in that they do not carry arms.
 Many chaplains have been decorated for bravery in action, including four awarded Victoria Crosses: James Adams, Noel Mellish, Theodore Hardy and William Addison.
 At services on formal occasions, chaplains wear their medals and decorations on their clerical robes.

 The RAChD's motto is "In this Sign Conquer" as seen in the sky before the Battle of the Milvian Bridge by the Roman Emperor Constantine.
 Its regimental march, both quick and slow, is the Prince of Denmark's March, erroneously known as the Trumpet Voluntary.

 Museum

 The Royal Army Chaplains' Museum is at Shrivenham, in a new building opened by the Countess of Wessex on 17 May 2022.
 Its newly curated collection replaced the Museum of Army Chaplaincy which was at Amport House near Andover, Hampshire until 2019.

 Faith denominations and belief backgrounds

-Chaplains are either classified as Jewish, a member of one of the following denominational Christian groups, a member of World Faiths or a Non-religious Pastoral Provider:
+The Ministry of Defence recognises chaplains from the following endorsing authorities: